Requesting a new top-level repository in Collections U of T

 Email digitalinitiatives@library.utoronto.ca with the following information:

-• Title of the new top-level collection (usually the name of the library/archives)
+• Title of the proposed repository (usually the name of the library/archives)

-• Brief description for the collection (this will display publicly on the top-level collection page)
+• Brief description (this will display publicly on the top-level collection page)

-• PID of collection (this will be included in the URL for your top-level collection and cannot be changed once it is published)
+• PID for the repository (this will be included in the URL for your top-level repository collection and cannot be changed once it is published)

-• Approximate size (MB, GB, or TB) of images you are initially planning to ingest (we may need to increase storage, depending on your collection size)
+• Approximate size (MB, GB, or TB) of images you are initially planning to ingest (we may need to schedule ingest support and/or increase storage, depending on your collection’s total size)

 You must also confirm that the image collection(s) you are ingesting are: